Catalog Description

 Through class assignments, oral discussions, and presentations:

-1. Understand how the feminist methodology is used in art history and how it can be applied to artworks and research.
+1. Understand how intersectional feminism is used in art history and how it can be applied to artworks as well as images in daily life.

 General Education Information